Hot products, big profits

 A custom toy bear wearing a white “Love you” tee as an example of a trending product to sell online.

-This category benefits from emotional purchasing and gifting behavior, with parents and gift buyers driving consistent sales throughout the year.
+This category benefits from sentimental purchasing and gifting behavior, with parents and families driving consistent sales throughout the year.

 • Plush collectibles